 Select the relevant metrics which provide a glimpse of your model’s sustenance.
 For instance, some apps value their download figures as the key metric while others are more interested to know how many times their app was opened and interacted within a 24-hour interval.

 When you have spent ample time on your mobile app business plan to convince investors in investing in your mobile app, you have to close the document by explaining how much capital is required to create and maintain the app.
 While doing this, you have to create clear-cut representations about where all the money is spent.

 In order to earn money from mobile apps, there is a wide range of options.
 Some of them are the following.

 - Paid Model – Usually, startups do not use paid models.
 This is because of the user psychology—an average user is not too fond of the idea of a paid app or software.
 However, if there is a trial version, then the superior user experience of the app can change their mind and make them pay after the termination of the trial period.
-Similarly, there is a specific class of users which is ready to pay for premium features and an ad-free experience.
+Similarly, there is a specific class of users that is ready to pay for premium features and an ad-free experience.
 Hence, if you are going to create a paid mobile app, then you have to show how why people will pay for it in the first place.